BAJAJ BROKING

 Key Features of EFP Transactions

-EFP can be executed at any point during the life of a futures contract, offering operational flexibility.
+• Timing Flexibility: A key benefit is that the EFP swap can be completed at any point in time during the entire life cycle of the futures contract, offering maximum convenience to both parties involved.

 Benefits of Using EFP in Trading